 13. “Untouched” by The Veronicas

 Another sibling powerhouse in the list, The Veronicas is worth a listen.
 The electropop and punk rock twin sisters’ tune is decorated with some intense fiddler sounds.
 It enhances the mood of this very stylish and seductive song.
-But honestly who could not notice these two talented beauties?
+But honestly who could not notice these two talented ladies?

 14. “Look At Me Now” by Electric Light Orchestra